mona-alrayes/PHP-OOP/README.md

 # PHP-OOP
-Here is Some examples made in php Object Oriented Programming
+Here is example about cars information made in php Object Oriented Programming it is a form that takes input from user and print it back in other page if the info is valid